Xiagang: Responses

-Civil Response
+Civil response

 In response to the mass Xiagang layoffs, many took to the streets to protest.
 Although there are no accurate counts of their numbers, it is estimated that thousands of demonstrations occurred, attended by millions of retrenched workers.
 Protests were characterised by their brevity, limited turnout, and poor communication and coordination between groups from different enterprises.
 Although protests were individually affected by both regional politics and economic factors, protest regulations from the central government shaped all of their demands and behaviours.
 Instead of directly opposing the government's market and employment reforms when they were denied the contractual, unemployment, or pension benefits they were entitled to, demonstrators petitioned the state to interfere on their behalf.
 Instead of voicing anger or political grievances, protesters largely expressed hunger, despair, and desires to meet basic needs.
-Moreover, protesters utilised their "nuisance value" to demonstrate their strength while never denouncing their allegiance with the regime, consciously acting within the complainant boundaries designed by the state.
+Moreover, protesters utilised their "nuisance value" to demonstrate their strength while never denouncing their allegiance with the state, consciously acting within the complainant boundaries designed by the state.

 Consequently, the government was pressured to respond to protests with tolerance and openness to avoid appearing repressive towards the working class and risking solidarity between protest groups.
 The state thus deemed the demonstrations unthreatening, ensuring the continued legality of the protests and granting their organisers the opportunity for negotiation.
 As a result, demonstrations occasionally won a number of small concessions that improved their everyday lives.
 However, no real institutional change developed.